GfSE/SAF-Specification/stakeholders.md

 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the scenarios a system function is utilized in?
 * What is the necessary response time for an interface or a service?

+# Common Concerns
+There are concerns that are common to all the stakeholders or at least cannot be clearly allocated to a single stakeholder.

+## Concerns
+* Which standards and specifications are applicable to the system of interest or its system elements and their interfaces and interactions?
+* What are the relevant issues or versions of the standards to be used for the development of the system?
+* What is the complete identification of a standard or a specification?
+* Which other standards are referenced or referred to by applicable standards?
+* What is the exact meaning of used terms within this model?

+  ***Rationale: Different interpretation of a term among the stakeholders often leads to misunderstandings.***